elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ## MASKING

 Real-life painters often use masking tape so they don't get paint where it isn't wanted.
 You can use my "masking" routines to restrict my drawing in the same way.
 Just say something like:

 MASK INSIDE this.
 MASK OUTSIDE that.

 Where "this" and "that" can be boxes, ellipses, polygons, or roundy boxes.
 Note, however, that the foolbox uses good tape on boxes and cheap tape everywhere else, so don't expect perfection with anything but boxes.

 Any tape you apply stays applied, so later you will probably want to:

 UNMASK INSIDE something.
 UNMASK OUTSIDE something.

-Or even:
+Ou ainda:

 UNMASK EVERYTHING.

 to start fresh.
 For convenience, you can remove all the existing tape and put on some new tape at the same time with statements like the following.
 Believe it or not, these are the ones that are most frequently used:

 MASK ONLY INSIDE something.
 MASK ONLY OUTSIDE something.

 Note that if you're drawing your heart out and nothing is showing up, it's probably because you've got masking tape where you don't want it, or you've forgotten to REFRESH THE SCREEN as described in the "Drawing" topic.

 ## MEMORY MANAGEMENT

 I manage all the memory that is needed for static data types — like bytes, wyrds, numbers, pointers, flags, and most records.
 I also take responsibility for strings, since they are frequently used and their behavior is predictable.

 But when you define a dynamic data type, like a "thing", you make yourself responsible for any memory that thing uses.

 Typically, you will code up a CREATE routine to initialize each dynamic type you define.
-In that routine, you will allocate memory for the thing.
-Like this:
+Nessa rotina, você atribuirá memória para a coisa. É bem assim:

 ALLOCATE MEMORY FOR something.